RasaHQ/rasa/docs/docs/reference/rasa/core/brokers/pika.md

  | is_ready(attempts: int = 1000, wait_time_between_attempts_in_seconds: float = 0.01) -> bool
 ```

-Spin until the pika channel is open.
+Spin until Pika is ready to process messages.

 It typically takes 50 ms or so for the pika channel to open.
 We&#x27;ll wait up
 to 10 seconds just in case.